nus-cs2113-AY2324S2/ip/README.md

 Type `bye` to say goodbye to him

-# Hope you have fun with noobconversation.Noob!
+# Hope you have fun with Noob!